Accelerate Your Healthcare Career

 Are you helpful, compassionate, and a good listener?
 If you want to help improve the quality of life for some of the most needy or vulnerable individuals in today’s society, and move into a stable, fulfilling healthcare career, consider the profession of Psychiatric Technician.

-Administering medications and provide routine and emergency nursing care
+Administering medications and providing routine and emergency nursing care

 Assisting patients to develop work skills and participate in recreational activities